top of page

 The dHealth Protocol links real-world healthcare actions to cryptographic proof, so anyone can verify what happened, who acted, and under what authority, without relying on vendor databases or storing sensitive medical data on-chain.
 Healthcare is becoming more continuous and increasingly relies on AI, devices, and care robots. dHealth provides the verifiable, privacy-preserving infrastructure to coordinate these actors at scale.

-Attestations (What): signed, immutable, revocation-aware claims that an action/state occurred.
+3. Attestations (What): signed, immutable, revocation-aware claims that an action or state occurred.

 Together, they create portable, audit-ready proof across institutions.